 APPLE Schools is nationally and internationally recognized as an exemplary school health promotion project.
-You can find APPLE Schools listed on the Public Health Agency of Canada’s Best Practice Portal.
-As well, the prestigious National Cancer Institute’s Research-Tested Intervention Programs (RTIP) database has reviewed and posted the APPLE Schools project.
-Inclusion on both of these websites is a result of scientific publications about APPLE Schools written by University of Alberta researchers.
+The prestigious National Cancer Institute has listed APPLE Schools on its Research-Tested Intervention Programs (RTIP) database webpage.
+Inclusion on this website is a result of scientific publications about APPLE Schools written by University of Alberta researchers.
 Download this list with APA citations here.

 This research examines APPLE Schools as a cost-effective intervention for preventing obesity and reducing chronic disease risk over the lifetime.
 Allocating resources towards school-based programs like APPLE Schools, is likely to reduce the public health burden of obesity and chronic diseases.

 This research contributes to the evidence base of CSH implementation, ultimately helping to shape its optimization by providing school communities with a set of understandable essential conditions for CSH implementation.
 This is important as it helps to support and bolster the CSH framework that has been shown to improve the education, health, and well-being of school-aged children.

 *If you prefer a quick summary of the essential conditions, CLICK HERE to see an infographic *

 Using student perspectives, this reserach examined if participation in an APPLE school impacts the home environment.
 Preliminary results indicate that students are not only translating behaviours to the home, but that they are the drivers of change regarding these behaviours.

 This study compares the extent of knowledge-sharing and use of evaluation data by principals in CSH schools and other randomly selected schools in Alberta.
 Results showed that CSH principals had statistically significant higher odds of both sharing and using the data in general, including outside of the school and with parents.